uploadcare/file-uploader/solutions/file-uploader/README.md

 # <a name="activities"></a>Activities

-**Activity** — is a current user interaction stage focused on the uploader application.
+_Activity_ is a current user interaction stage focused on the uploader application.
 It helps manage the visibility of components and switches between several UI states.
-To create an activity, you will need to register it in your custom upload-block:
+To create an activity, you should register it in your custom block:

 ```javascript
 import { LR } from '@uploadcare/upload-blocks';